core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ]
 ~~~~~~~~~~~

-* The value of the 'kid' parameter in the 'unprotected' field of response messagess SHALL be set to the Endpoint ID of the endpoint transmitting the message, i.e. the Sender ID.
+* The value of the 'kid' parameter in the 'unprotected' field of response messagess SHALL be set to the Sender ID of the endpoint transmitting the message, i.e. the Sender ID.
 That is, unlike in {{I-D.ietf-core-object-security}}, the 'kid' parameter is always present in all messages, i.e. both requests and responses.

 * The 'unprotected' field SHALL additionally include the following parameter: